CODE OF CONDUCT

 Work may be done on or off site.
 We encourage you to be at the event while the venue is open, but you are free to work outside of operating hours of the venue.
 Please remember to sleep.

-All work on your team must be your own (although feel free to use open source libraries in your projects).
-You cannot code for the hack prior to the event start time.
+All work on your team must be your own.
+You cannot design for the project prior to the event start time.

 Your team must be present at the event to submit and present your work.
 Teams not present will forfeit any winnings and their prizes will be awarded to another team.

-If you have any questions or comment, or wish to send us any notice regarding this Challenge, please email us at email@example.com.
+If you have any questions or comment, or wish to send us any notice regarding this Challenge, please contact us.